adzuki bean

 Storage Tips

-Adzuki beans should be stored in an airtight container in a cool, dry, and dark place, like a pantry or cupboard.
-Properly stored, dried adzuki beans can last for several years.
-Check periodically for signs of moisture or pests.
-Cooked adzuki beans should be refrigerated promptly and used within 3-4 days for optimal quality and safety.
+Adzuki beans should be stored in an airtight container in a cool, dry, and dark place, like a pantry.
+When stored properly, dried adzuki beans can last for several years.
+Cooked adzuki beans should be refrigerated promptly and will keep for up to 3-5 days.
+You can also freeze cooked beans in an airtight container for longer storage, up to 2-3 months.
+Be sure to cool them completely before freezing to prevent freezer burn.

 Background Squiggy